Ford Escort (North America): Powertrain details

-Design history
+Model year changes

 For 1991, Ford introduced the second-generation Escort under Pony, LX, and GT trims, returning the previous three-door and five-door hatchbacks and five-door station wagon.
 While growing in wheelbase, the Escort saw only negligible growth in overall size, gaining less than two inches in length and approximately 100 pounds of weight.
+The US-market models have the automatic shoulder belts, while the Canadian market models (except for the GT and the sedan models until 1993) have the manual shoulder belts.

 For 1992, to improve engine cooling, the grille oval around the Ford emblem was enlarged in size.
 In a trim change, the base-trim Pony was dropped for the last trim, becoming an unnamed standard trim Escort.
 For the first time, a four-door Escort sedan was introduced, with the LX-E trim serving as the Ford counterpart of the Mazda Protegé LX and four-door Escort GT (equipped with four-wheel disc brakes, larger front brakes, larger clutch, equal-length driveshafts, larger anti-roll bars, dual-outlet exhaust, sport interior, and 1.8L DOHC engine).

 For 1993, 1.9-litre Escorts moved from 13-inch to 14-inch wheels (last used in 1990); the GT continued its use of 15-inch wheels.
 For non-wagon LXs, a "Sport Appearance" option package was introduced; along with 14-inch alloy wheels, the option included a decklid spoiler and the full-width taillamps used by the GT.

-For 1994, a driver-side airbag was added to the dashboard; dual airbags were made standard for 1995, requiring a redesign of the dashboard, however the motorized seat belts remain on the US-market models.
+For 1994, a driver-side airbag became standard.

+For 1995, dual airbags became standard for 1995, requiring a redesign of the dashboard, with the motorized seat belts were retained on the US-market models through 1996.

 For 1996, the Escort saw few changes as the third generation was introduced for 1997.

 Production Figures

 Third generation (1997–2003)

-The restyle dropped the hatchbacks and added a new sporty coupe for the 1998 model year.